Use image description to generate alt text and visual summaries from images.

 Claude API settings

-The Claude provider uses the following settings from claude_api_settings:
+The Claude provider uses these claude_api_settings properties:

 • api_endpoint — The Claude API endpoint (default: https://api.anthropic.com/v1/).